itseez3d/metaperson/docs/3dmotion/saymotion.md

 ---
 sidebar_label: 'DeepMotion SayMotion'
-description: Using DeepMotion SayMotion with MetaPerson
+description: "Use DeepMotion SayMotion to generate 3D animations for MetaPerson avatars from text or video — turn regular footage into immersive, lifelike character motion."
 ---

 # DeepMotion SayMotion